 Meyerhoff has been developing her Zoomorphics series, in which she transforms herself into creatures inspired by the natural world, since 2016.
 In this time, she has studied at the Griffin Museum of Photography and the New England School of Photography.
 Her earlier arts education includes coursework at MassArt, the School of the Museum of Fine Arts in Boston, and Harvard University.

-Her photographs have been shown at the Griffin Museum of Photography, Hartsfield-Jackson Atlanta International Airport, the Mosesian Center for the Arts, and the Nave Gallery.
+Photographs from Zoomorphics have been exhibited at venues across the country, including the Griffin Museum of Photography, the Mosesian Center for the Arts, the Hartsfield-Jackson Atlanta International Airport, and the LH Horton Jr. Gallery at San Joaquin Delta College.
 The Zoomorphics series has also been featured in UU World magazine, the national magazine of the Unitarian Universalist Association.